smpnjn/webgl-art/README.md

-# webgl-gradient
+# webgl-art
-A cool gradient effect created in WebGL and Javascript
+A cool art effect for hero banners and other things with WebGL liquid fragment shader

+Link to medium article https://fjolt.com/article/webgl-dynamic-art-background